nikrays/zapret2/docs/manual.en.md

 When dealing with many complex and repetitive strategies, it can be convenient to use templates.
 A template is essentially a profile that is not active; instead, it is placed in a separate template list.
 A profile becomes a template by using the `--template=<name>` parameter.
 It can then be imported using `--import=<name>`.
-Importing copies the entire profile, not just the specified settings—all other settings are reset to their default values.
+Importing copies the entire profile, not just the specified settings-all other settings are reset to their default values.
 Any existing settings in the current profile are wiped, including the name.
 Therefore, `--import` should be written at the beginning, followed by parameters unique to that profile.
 Templates can also import one another.
 A unique name is mandatory for a template, and since importing copies the name, you must assign a unique name using `--name` after the import.